DraconicSpeaker/beycord-bey-kit/README.md

 7) If Check.js tells you that there were no errors and your Bey is ready.
 Email the cloned-and-renamed template.js along with your Discord username and discriminator and anything that you want the submission reader to take note to submissions@overcold.cf.
 8) Done!
 Just sit back, relax and wait for your submissions to be read.

+# Why should I make a Bey for Beycord?
+Ok so here’s a few reasons:
+1) You can show off to people and be like: “OI!!
+I made that Bey!
+You see how high-IQed I am??!?”
+2) A special role on the Overcold server.
+3) A chance of getting your own Bey in the first few IDs so its valuable and you can trade it for many Valtz. 👀👀👀
+4) You can make a Bey however you want and you can learn JavaScript while making a Bey with the help of comments written in the template.

 # Documentation
 __**Classes**__:
 How classes are shown is classname: [ properties that can be modified ] (aliases)